New Ctrl + N

 Exit Ctrl + Q

 Closes all project windows and exits Audacity.
 If there are any unsaved changes to your project, Audacity will ask if you want to save them.
-Note that it is not necessary for you to save changes if you've already exported your mix as a WAV or MP3 and you are now happy with it.
+Note that it is not necessary for you to save changes if you have already exported your mix as a WAV or MP3 and you are now happy with it.
 But if you are working on a mix and plan to continue later where you left off, saving an Audacity Project will let you restore everything, exactly as you left it.